RaymondWKWong/MetaAnalysis_MetalAM/README.md

-# Meta-Analysis of Literature Data in Metal Additive Manufacturing
+# Critical Statistical Assessment of Data in Metal Additive Manufacturing

 Preprint of the study: <a href="https://arxiv.org/abs/2308.16621" target="_blank">Link</a>